zeke/devcenter-scraper/content/md/getting-started-with-clojure.md

 Console
 -------

-Heroku allows you to run [one-off proceses](oneoff-admin-ps) - scripts and applications that only need to be executed when needed - using the `heroku run` command.
+Heroku allows you to run [one-off dynos](one-off-dynos) - scripts and applications that only need to be executed when needed - using the `heroku run` command.
 Use this to launch a REPL process attached to your local terminal for experimenting in your app's environment:

 <div class="callout" markdown="1">Running `heroku run lein repl` uses
 a simplified version of the `repl` task provided by Leiningen.</div>